(Updated August 2021)

 Selected Grants and Fellowships:

 Swedish Research Council (Vetenskapsrådet) (2019-2021): 5.6 million Swedish Kronor (€560,000) “Institutional networks and self-organized adaptation: Tracing the democratic architectures of climate response”.
-Lead investigator, with co-investigators Forrest Fleischman (U. of Minnesota), Ashwini Chhatre (Indian School of Business), Stephanie Leder (Swedish University of Agricultural Sciences, and Dil Khatri (Southasia Institute of Advanced Studies, Kathmandu).
+Lead investigator, with co-investigators Forrest Fleischman (U. of Minnesota), Dil Khatri (Southasia Institute of Advanced Studies, Kathmandu), Divya Gupta (Indian School of Business, Hyderabad).

 National Aeronautics and Space Administration (NASA), USA (2017-20): $750,000 ‘Impacts of Afforestation on Sustainable Rural Livelihoods in India’.
 Collaboration with Forrest Fleischman (PI, Texas A&M), Pushpendra Rana (University of Illinois Urbana-Champaign), Ashwini Chhatre (Indian School of Business), Burak Güneralp (Texas A&M), Claudia Rodriguez-Solorzano (Darthmouth), and Eric Coleman (Florida State).